Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Introduction

 \begin{itemize}

 \item We analyze the MinMaxP mechanism of Agrawal et al. \cite{agrawal2022learning}, which returns the prediction location if it lies between the two extreme agent locations, and otherwise returns the closest agent location to the prediction.
-While MinMaxP achieves a $(1+\min(1, \eta))$-approximation as a function of the prediction error $\eta$ \cite{agrawal2022learning}, we show that this bound is tight: no deterministic SP mechanism can outperform this bound for any $\eta\ge 0$;
+For the maximum cost objective, while MinMaxP achieves a $(1+\min(1, \eta))$-approximation as a function of the prediction error $\eta$ \cite{agrawal2022learning}, we show that this bound is tight: no deterministic SP mechanism can outperform this bound for any $\eta\ge 0$;

 \item We completely characterize deterministic SP mechanisms with acceptable performance guarantees: for any $\epsilon>0$, MinMaxP is the unique deterministic SP mechanism achieving both $(2-\epsilon)$-consistency and bounded robustness;